django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 Tests
 -----

-Currently, test coverage is very low.
-We're working on increasing this, and to make life easier we are using Travis CI (http://travis-ci.org/) for continuous integration.
-This means that the test suite is run every time a code change is made, so we can try and make sure we avoid basic bugs and other regressions.
+There is a CI/CD pipeline implemented using Github actions that covers code formatting, code security and unit tests.
+All PR's are required to pass the full test coverage suite before it can be merged to the main branch.
+Currently, test coverage is very low but all new pull requests are required to have appropriate unit tests to cover the any new or changed functionality which will increase the coverage over time.

 As a general policy, we will only accept new feature commits if they are accompanied by appropriate unit/functional tests (that is, tests for the functionality you just added).
-Bugfixes should also include new unit tests to ensure the bug has been fixed.
+Bugfixes should also include new unit tests to ensure the bug has been fixed and there is no later regression due to other changes.

 More significant code refactoring must also include proper integration or validation tests, to be committed *BEFORE* the refactoring patches.
 This is to